 Have you ever been in a Chinese restaurant and longed for a cup of coffee?
-We've never thought about this until we found this paragraph in a business article:
+This paragraph in a business article gave some food for thought:

 Even though it is more common today than it once was, many Chinese restaurants still stick to the tradition of refusing to serve coffee and, similarly, rebuffing requests to add milk to a cup of tea.